 - A commitment to provide predator management for wildlife habitat areas.

-- The creation of additional habitat management and protections, including coordination with Resource Agencies.
+- The creation of additional habitat management and protections, including coordination with state and federal natural resource agencies.

-- Drafting of measures to reduce bird strike and bird disorientation.
+- Drafting of measures to reduce incidents of bird strikes to buildings and bird disorientation.

 - Creation of urban runoff and storm water quality monitoring and management requirements.